bcolb/CheatSheets/DataStructures/DataStructures.md

 **Rehashing**: The process of resizing the hash table when the load factor becomes high, an insertion fails, or when the table is half full.
 It is done by creating a new table roughly double the size of the original (keep it prime), computing the hash function for each value in the old table and placing it in the new table.

+**Perfect Hashing**: A method of hashing such that we obtain a worst-case runtime of O(1).

+**Other Approachs to Collisions**:

+* Cuckoo Hashing
+* Hopscotch Hashing
+* Universal Hashing
+* Extendible Hashing (Sensitivity to disk accesses - data does not fit in main memory)

 ### Java Examples
 ```java
 import java.util.HashMap; // uses separate chaining